GoInterject/GoInterject.github.io/wAbout/Report-Library-Basics.md

 ##  Navigating the Report Library

-Navigating the Report Library is crucial for efficient use.
-There are 3 main ways to navigate the Library and find the report you are looking for.
+Navigating the Report Library efficiently is important when there are numerous reports.
+Interject makes this easy by providing 3 ways to navigate the Library and find the report you are looking for.

 ### Using the Search Feature

-You can search the Report Library for reports by clicking on the &lt;**Search**&gt; button:
+You can search the Report Library for reports by clicking on the **Search** button:

 ![](/images/ReportLibraryBasics/ReportLibrarySearch.png)
 <br>